-At Earlsfield we are fortunate enough to have a dedicated art teacher who works three days a week.
+At Earlsfield we are fortunate enough to have a dedicated art teacher (Miss Ockwell) who works three days a week.
 This means that the children receive specialist teaching.

 As stated in the National Curriculum for Art and Design, our bespoke Earlsfield art curriculum sets out to ‘engage, inspire and challenge’ our pupils.
 Children are taught the knowledge, skills and techniques that enable them to experiment, invent and create their own works of art, craft and design.

 Our pupil’s Topic learning is enhanced through our thematically linked art curriculum and this allows children to make meaningful connections across curriculum areas.
-They are exposed to a range of art and design, spanning genres, styles and including culturally and ethnically diverse art and artists.
+They are exposed to a range of art and design techniques, spanning genres and styles including culturally and ethnically diverse artwork and artists.

 Pupils are encouraged to engage with and critique the art of others as well as their own and they are supported in using key art terms and language.
-We help children gain confidence talking about their opinions on art, in school and in real world settings.
-Children learn about the role of art and creativity in our city and understand that art plays an important role in our history and the wealth of our nation.
+We help children gain confidence with sharing their opinions about artwork, in school and in real world settings.
+Children learn about the role of art and creativity in our society and understand that art plays an important role in our history and the wealth of our nation.

 Children visit the Art Studio once a week and are taught by a specialist art teacher.
 Each child has a sketchbook that moves up through the year groups with them; an excellent way to see each child’s art journey from Year 1 – Year 6.

 Each project in art links to the relevant Topic theme for that term and is taught during the same term as that Topic.